jordipons/elmarc/README.md

 - The results we obtain are far from random, since: *1)* randomly weighted CNNs are (in some cases) close to match the accuracies obtained by trained CNNs – see the paper; and *2)* these are able to outperform MFCCs.

-- *Extended Ballroom dataset experiments*: (musical) priors embedded in the structure of the model facilitate capturing useful (temporal) cues for classifying rhythm/tempo classes – see the accuracy performance of the (non-trained) Temporal architecture (89.82%), which is very close to the state-of-the-art (93.7%).
+- *Extended Ballroom dataset experiments*: (musical) priors embedded in the structure of the model facilitate capturing useful (temporal) cues for classifying rhythm/tempo classes – see the accuracy performance of the (non-trained) Temporal architecture (89.82%), which is very close to a state-of-the-art trained CNN (93.7%).

 - *Waveform front-ends*: sample-level >> frame-level many-shapes > frame-level – as noted in the (trained) literature.